vcunat/knot-resolver/daemon/README.rst

    Set secret for TLS session resumption via tickets, by :rfc:`5077`.

-   The server-side key is rotated every hour.
+   The server-side key is rotated once per hour.
    By default or if called without secret, the key is random.
    That is good for long-term forward secrecy, but multiple kresd instances won't be able to resume each other's sessions.